 - While we were wondering when the mobile first indexing would arrive, it arrived without many people noticing it.
 Fatih stated that he didn’t think it would attract much attention from the beginning.
 In earlier times, the crawl budget was 80% for the desktop version and 20% percent for the mobile version, but it seems as mobile searches surpass desktop search, the capacity for mobile version has now been increased.
 For better visibility, both desktop and mobile versions of our site should be the same.
 Fatih mentioned three different scenarios when it came to mobile indexing.
 In the first scenario, we have our desktop and mobile web site and both of them have the same content, which means that we don’t end up with a bad effect.
 In the second scenario, we do not have a mobile version of our site (even though it doesn't make sense in this day and age) and in turn we will not experience a bad effect.
 In the last scenario, if our mobile version is just a smaller version of the desktop version, we are probably going to have a problem.
 But this should not be taken as Google trying to make web site admins' jobs harder.
 The goal is to increase mobile experience across all web sites.
 Elements such as meta tags and structural data tags should not only be in the desktop version, but should be included in the mobile version too.
 As the process continues, Google will be visiting the mobile version more often, which means that we should be focusing on host planning from this angle as well.
 Web sites will be classified with algorithms which can detect if a site is mobile ready or not.
 However, there is no set date and the result will not be suddenly updated, the existing web sites will slowly but surely go among the mobile first indexed web sites.

 - The last circle in the ecosystem is the web site owners, who hold an increasing amount of importance.
-Google is trying to make content creators stronger and encourages the creation of new tools and tech.
+Google is trying to make content creators stronger and encourages the creation of new tools and tech like SEO sheets.
 For example, it is said that the "first click free" policy will be in effect regarding creators receiving income.
 Instead of presenting the content in a protected way before a payment is made, the aim is to present the content on the first click, meaning "the first click will be free".
 It is said that in this policy, there will be options such as metering (showing 10 contents for free, for a month to a user), and lead-in (showing a part of the content with preview).

 - Another subject of the presentation was that The PWA and AMP technologies are developed for creators convenience so that they do not experience financial loss in the mobile first environment.
 Accelerated mobile pages (AMP) make the content load faster and also make it more accessible, allowing the user to discover our web site more easily.
 Also, progressive web apps (PWA) allows the web site to be added to the main screen, it can send notifications like a mobile app and will remain visitable when there is no internet.
 By combining these elements, it increases the chance of users coming back to our web site again.